untitaker/blog/content/articles/mypy-and-python2.rst

     def stringify_list(xs: Iterable[int]) -> Iterable[str]:
         return [str(x) for x in xs]

-Even though we added a new argument to ``stringify_list``, mypy still thinks the function takes one argument.
+Even though we added a new argument to ``stringify_list``, mypy still accepts this code because it thinks the function takes one argument.
 For this reason we decided against using stub files because we feared that those could get out of sync with their companion ``.py`` files.

 Type hint comments
 ------------------